[AD] Brands mentioned in this post have been gifted or sponsored. Please note all opinions are my own. To read more, head over to the disclaimer.

 CBD was especially helpful when it came to my relationship with food, one of my biggest challenges.
 It’s been such a big part of my treatment and recovery alongside prescription medication and CBT.
 And although changes can take time to appear, the benefits are clearly there.

-Some of the notable changes I’ve experienced include;
+Some of the notable CBD benefits I’ve personally experienced are as follows.

 - Lowered levels of general anxiety and anxiety around mealtimes.